abhijit-c/LatinTranslations/Georgics/src/book4.md

   to enter.

-      The moisture, having been warmed up in the tender bones, boils, and visiting animals with wonderful manners, at first maimed of feet, soon also with buzzing wings, are mixed, and to a greater and greater extent range the thin air, while, as pouring rain from summer clouds, they erupt, or as arrows from a beating bowstring, whenever the nimble Parthians enter the first battles.
+      The moisture, having been warmed up in the tender bones, boils, and animals wondrously worth seeing, at first maimed of feet, soon also with buzzing wings, are mixed, and to a greater and greater extent range the thin air, until, as pouring rain from summer clouds, they erupt, or as arrows from a beating bowstring, whenever the nimble Parthians enter the first battles.